woedev/testing/docs/cios.md

 3. Power on your console.
 4. Launch the Homebrew Channel.
 5. Launch d2x cIOS Installer from the list of homebrew.
-6. Set everything to match the following:
+6. Change the settings to the following:

 ##### cIOS 248 (base 38) {#wii-cios248}